single-right-quote/httpd.execline/README.md

 `headers` folder, which specifies headers using the `default_headers` scheme.

-currently, the official website to `httpd-execline.eerie.garden` redirects to this github repository thanks to
+a former official website for `httpd-execline.eerie.garden` used to redirect to this github repository, thanks to

 + the file
-`./visible-to-httpd/configuration/error_response_pages/httpd-execline.eerie.garden/index.xhtml/status_code`
+`./visible-to-httpd/configuration/overrides/httpd-execline.eerie.garden/index.xhtml/status_code`
 containing the text `301 moved permanently`; and
 + the file
-`./visible-to-httpd/configuration/error_response_pages/httpd-execline.eerie.garden/index.xhtml/headers/Location`
+`./visible-to-httpd/configuration/overrides/httpd-execline.eerie.garden/index.xhtml/headers/Location`
 containing `https://github.com/single-right-quote/httpd.execline`